zi-w/Kitchen2D/README.md

 * [numpy](http://www.numpy.org/), version 1.13.3 or higher.
 * [scipy](https://www.scipy.org), version 0.19.1 or higher.

-In particular, motion-planners, pddlstream and GPy are included as submodules in this repository.
+In particular, motion-planners and pddlstream are included as submodules in this repository.

 ## System Requirement
 We tested our code with Python 2.7.6 on Ubuntu 14.04 LTS (64-bit) and Mac OS X. To install pybox2d, GPy and Fast Downward, follow the following steps.